ldnicolasmay/UmmapMriDeidentify/README.md

 There are also options for printing output:

 1. `--verbose` option (`-v`): Prints source and target paths for each directory and file copied; handy for simple logging.
-2. `--print-file-trees` option (-`t`): Prints trees of the source directory tree and the directory tree to be copied and deïdentified.
+2. `--print-file-trees` option (`-t`): Prints trees of the source directory tree and the directory tree to be copied and deïdentified.
 This should only be used for testing on small, subsetted directory trees.
+3. `--print-performance` option (`-p`): Prints performance of app run.

 ### Command Line Help